 - Strong global demand for zinc alongside shrinking supply forecast.

-- All deposits remain open for expansion.
+- All deposits remain open for expansion with potential to increase current resources.

 Zinc and Polymetallic Production in North America